soilmilk/ClashConverter/README.md

 # ClashConverter
-⚔️ Converts and compares resources in **Clash Royale** — gold, gems, tokens, chests, magic items, and more.
+⚔️ Converts and compares resources in the popular mobile game **Clash Royale** — gold, gems, tokens, chests, magic items, and more.
 Analyzes the cost-effectiveness of in-game monetary offers.

 ---